ToastedDev/toasted.dev/src/content/blog/dear-matheus.md

 createdAt: 2024-03-22
 ---

-Just yesterday as I write this, on March 21st, my friend **Matheusify** (who we'll refer to as **Matheus** from now on) blackmailed and threatened me just because I didn't want to tell him a secret of mine.
+Just yesterday as I write this, on March 21st, my friend (or, well, ex-friend) **Matheusify** (who we'll refer to as **Matheus** from now on) blackmailed and threatened me just because I didn't want to tell him a secret of mine.

 This blog post delves into the deep delusion that Matheus has gone through.
 From the initial incident, to the reaction, to the apology, we've got it all.